 DeleteMe

-2. Manually Request Data Brokers and Sites to Remove Your Info
+2. Manually Request Data Brokers and Sites To Remove Your Info

-• Identify the sites and brokers that have your data.
+1. Find data brokers.
 Searching your name online can reveal sites with your info.
 Or, you can search for your data on the biggest broker sites (listed on the Privacy Rights Clearinghouse site).

-• Periodically repeat the process.
+4. Periodically repeat the process.
 New broker sites will continue to pop up and existing brokers can still collect your information even after you opt out.
 So be sure to perform this process regularly.

 3. Stop Banks From Sharing Your Data